This post contains affiliate links and I may earn a commission if you make a purchase.

 - 1. Addicted To Sales

-You are enticed to purchase things when they are on sale, even if you don’t need it.
+You are enticed to purchase things when they are on sale, even if you don’t need them.

 Purchasing items when they are on sale is good – but only if it’s something you regularly buy and need.